Moldova–European Union relations

+Moldova is the second poorest country in Europe and has one of the lowest HDI out of every European country.
+Its economy is dominated by the service sector.
+Just like Ukraine and Georgia, Moldova has Russian-occupied territories, in this case the Pridnestrovian Moldavian Republic, or Transnistria for short.
+Russian influence is seen as a major factor holding Moldova back from its accession and the country used to be a full member of the Commonwealth of Independent States until 2022, when it began the withdrawal process which is expected to be done in 2027.
+Russophilia is a major part of the Moldovan politics, the country alternating between a pro-European government, led currently by Maia Sandu and her party PAS, and a pro-Russian opposition, led by the Communists, Socialists and other proxy parties representing Russian interests.

+The European Union has developed a close relation with Moldova especially in the later years.
+It opened an office in Chișinău in 2005 and has constantly aided Moldova throughout crisis periods such as the COVID-19 pandemic.
+In 2024, a constitutional referendum oversaw the amendment of the constitution to include European integration as a key goal of Moldova.
+Moldova and Ukraine both officially began negotiations on July 25, 2024.
+As of September 2026, 7 chapters have been opened and none closed.

 Agreements

 The Partnership and Cooperation Agreement (PCA) represents the legal framework for the Republic of Moldova–European Union relationship.
 The Agreement was signed on 28 November 1994 and entered into force on 1 July 1998 for the next 10 years.
 This arrangement provides for a basis of cooperation with the EU in the political, commercial, economic, legal, cultural and scientific areas.

 In 2005, Moldova began implementing its first three-year action plan within the framework of the EU's European Neighbourhood Policy.
 This was the EU Moldova Action Plan, a political document that laid out the strategic objectives of cooperation between Moldova and the EU.
 Its implementation was intended to help fulfil the provisions in the PCA and to encourage and support Moldova's objective of further integration into European economic and social structures.
 Implementation of the Action Plan was meant to significantly advance the approximation of Moldovan legislation, norms and standards to those of the European Union.

 Moldova and the EU began negotiating an Association Agreement (AA), including a Deep and Comprehensive Free Trade Area, to replace the PCA in January 2010.
 The AA was initialled in November 2013 at the Eastern Partnership summit, and signed on 27 June 2014.
 The parliament of Moldova ratified the agreement on 2 July 2014.